 MSc Electronic Engineering via short courses

-This course has been introduced to comprise elements drawn from the full-time MSc courses.
-The purpose of this course is to encourage those working in industry to continue with their professional development without necessitating an expensive career break and minimising disruption to their work.
+This course has been introduced to comprise elements drawn from our full-time MSc programmes.
+Its purpose is to encourage you as an industrial professional to continue with your development without necessitating an expensive career break and minimising disruption to your work.

 - Mobile and satellite communication systems